Megadeth - "Thirteen" Album Review

 13 tracks, 57:33 / Grade: B-

 After those three tracks, Thirteen becomes something of a mixed bag.
-"We the People" picks up the anti-government/secret conspiracy lyrical ideas that permeated nearly every song on Endgame, but without that album's intensity, while "Guns, Drugs & Money" starts out promising but is let down by an irritating chorus.
-Things pick up again with the crunchy "Never Dead" and "New World Order," both of which thrash along at a pleasing pace, till another dip with the sub-par "Fast Lane," which by my count is the third cheesy "drivin' a fast car" Megadeth song (joining 1988's "502" and 2001's "Moto Psycho").
+"We the People" picks up the anti-government/secret conspiracy lyrical ideas that permeated nearly every song on Endgame, while "Guns, Drugs & Money" starts out promising but is let down by an irritating chorus.
+Things pick up again with the crunchy "Never Dead" and "New World Order," both of which thrash along at a pleasing pace, then there's another dip with the sub-par "Fast Lane," which by my count is the third cheesy "drivin' a fast car" Megadeth song (joining 1988's "502" and 2001's "Moto Psycho").
 Fortunately the haunting melodies of "Black Swan" and the slamming "Wrecker" kick things up a few notches and lead into the album's satisfying closing hat trick of "Millennium of the Blind," "Deadly Nightshade," and the album-ending title track.

 "Public Enemy No. 1"